The Internationale: Yiddish translation

 A Yiddish translation of "The Internationale" first appeared in the collection Yidishe folks-lider ('Yiddish Folk Songs') edited by Moshe Beregovski and Itzik Feffer.
 It was published in Kyiv, capital of what was then the Ukrainian Soviet Socialist Republic, in 1938.
 Judging from metaphors that the Yiddish shares with the Russian version—both have "mind" or "spirit" boiling rather than la raison tonne or "reason thunders" in the French—and the translators' location in the Soviet Union, it is likely that they were working from the Russian rather than the original French.

 Zulu translation

 A version of "The Internationale" in Zulu, South Africa's most populous language, aired on South African radio in 1990, after the South African Communist Party resurfaced after forty years of exile, The translator has not been identified but the Zulu version is likely to have been in circulation at party meetings and similar events since Zulu-speakers joined the SACP in the 1920s.
-The translation may have been penned or authorized by Moses Kotane, who was secretary-general of the SACP from 1939 until his death in exile in 1978.
+The translation may have been penned or authorised by Moses Kotane, who was secretary-general of the SACP from 1939 until his death in exile in 1978.
 Although heard often on public occasions in the 1990s, such as at the state funeral for Joe Slovo, long-time SACP leader and minister of housing in Nelson Mandela's cabinet, in 1995, it has receded from public airing as the party has lost influence in South Africa.